spacebudz/app/README.md

 ### Market place

 The market place can be run by members of the community.
-They can host the market place with their own custom interface.
-0.4% can be earned per trade.
+They can host the market place with their own custom interface and earn 0.4% per trade.

 We have a seperate module inside this repository for the market place with the full source code.